 If you can’t measure your effort and success, even the best intentions and plans to grow won’t yield results.
 Here is a brilliant career checklist that you can use to stay organized.
 Check in with yourself monthly to stay on track or find a more suitable interval.
 Put your list in a spreadsheet and date your check-ins with notes on each topic.
 This will help you track your progress and revisit your strategies.
 Now you have a powerful tool when you build a case for a raise, seek a promotion, or start the job hunt all over again.

 Don’t you want to feel the same enthusiasm you had during your “honeymoon phase?”
 If you want to take control of your own engagement, rely less on your manager and more on yourself.
-An exceptional manager will help you, and they should, but there is no guarantee.
+An exceptional manager will help you grow in your career, and they should, but there is no guarantee.
 The person who cares the most about your career and development is you.
 Take charge of your own advancement.
 You already took a small step by reading this article.
 Now, take an even bigger step.
 Go find your favorite goal setting template, take yourself on a date, fill it out, jot down your vision for the future, and start getting to know the people who will help you bloom where you are planted.